 We are a friendly community with approachable staff who will support you both personally and academically.

 Personal tutors act as a gateway to the University.
-They will support you on your:
+They will support you with:

-- general academic performance (rather than specific topics)
+- your general academic performance (rather than specific topics)

-- personal professional development, for example, volunteering and study abroad opportunities
+- your personal professional development, for example, volunteering and study abroad opportunities

 - general emotional and welfare issues.